 How parents and your entire community perceive your schools is tremendously important.
 Parents have influence over the overall point of view of the community, government and even their children who attend a school.
-Here are five ways you can use your website to foster a positive perception of your school climate.
+Here are five ways you can use your website to foster a perception of a positive school climate.

 Keep all of your pages, events and images up-to-date, especially the information on the homepage of the website.
 Visitors will use your website as a primary point of reference for checking dates and verifying relevant school information.
 When sought out information is out of date, parents will lose confidence in a school or district.